 - Acetyl-L-carnitine.
 Researchers have used acetyl-L-carnitine to treat nerve pain, numbness or weakness (neuropathy) in people with diabetes.
 It may also ease neuropathy linked to HIV if you're lacking in the substance.

 - Whey protein and certain amino acids.
 Early evidence suggests that whey protein, a cheese byproduct, can help some people with HIV gain weight.
-Whey protein also appears to reduce diarrhea and increase CD4 T cell counts.
 The amino acids L-glutamine, L-arginine and hydroxymethylbutyrate (HMB) may also help with weight gain.

 - Probiotics.
-There is some evidence that the probiotic Saccharomyces boulardii may help with HIV-related diarrhea, but use only as directed by your doctor.
+There is some evidence that the probiotic Saccharomyces boulardii may help with HIV-related diarrhea, but use only as directed by your health care provider.
 Bovine colostrum is also being studied for treating diarrhea.
+But more research is needed.

 Supplements that may be dangerous